-These proposed allocations are predicted to have some susceptibility to fluvial, surface or groundwater flooding and these constraints have been explored further through a detailed a Strategic Flood Risk Assessment (Level 2).

-The SFRA has concluded that that no extensive areas of this type of flooding are located within these allocations and that any localised ponding that occurs is calculated to be shallow in depth.
+- 3.6 These proposed allocations are predicted to have some susceptibility to fluvial, surface or groundwater flooding and these constraints have been explored further through a detailed a Strategic Flood Risk Assessment (Level 2). - 3.7 The SFRA has concluded that that no extensive areas of this type of flooding are located within these allocations and that any localised ponding that occurs is calculated to be shallow in depth.
 Furthermore, the SFRA report advises that these flood risks can be managed through the design and layout of the site and the use of other mitigation measures.
-Sites identified as being at risk from this localised surface and groundwater flooding have not therefore been included as part of the Sequential Test process.

-Several policies within the Local Plan, including Policy ST1: Bassetlaw's Spatial Strategy, Policy ST5: Worksop Central Area, Policy ST15: Housing Distribution and Policy ST47: Promoting Sport and Recreation, could result in development in areas of higher flood risk, notably within the towns of Worksop (adjacent to the River Ryton) and Retford (along the River Idle and Retford Beck as well as larger areas to the north, south and east of the town).
-In addition, Policy ST11: Rural Economic Growth and Economic Growth Outside Employment Areas could deliver development on greenfield land, thereby increasing flood risk.
-As such, these policies are expected to have minor negative effects, however this is uncertain due to the presence of flood defences and dependent on the exact locations of development.

-Furthermore, several site allocations are located within flood zones and as such are expected to have negative effects on flood risk.
-However, many of the allocation policies also require development to consider mitigation and be informed by a Flood Risk Assessments, and as such many of these effects are also uncertain.
+Sites identified as being at risk from this localised surface and groundwater flooding have not therefore been included as part of the Sequential Test process. - 3.8 Several policies within the Local Plan, including Policy ST1: Bassetlaw's Spatial Strategy, Policy ST5: Worksop Central, Policy ST14: Provision of Land for Housing, could result in development in areas of higher flood risk, notably within the towns of Worksop (adjacent to the River Ryton) and Retford (along the River Idle and Retford Beck as well as larger areas to the north, south and east of the town).
+In addition, Policy ST11: Rural Economic Growth and Growth Outside Employment Areas could deliver development on greenfield land, thereby increasing flood risk.
+As such, these policies are expected to have minor negative effects, however this is uncertain due to the presence of flood defences and dependent on the exact locations of development. - 3.9 Furthermore, several site allocations are located within flood zones and as such are expected to have negative effects on flood risk.
+However, many of the allocation policies also require development to consider mitigation and be informed by a Flood Risk Assessment, and as such many of these effects are also uncertain.
 In addition, several Local Plan policies seek to reduce flood risk, particularly Policy ST52: Flood Risk and Drainage, which requires that developments are supported by a Flood Risk Assessment where necessary, that land that is required to manage flood risk will be safeguarded from development and that major developments incorporate Sustainable Drainage Systems (SuDS).
 The Local Plan could therefore help to mitigate the potential negative effects of development on flood risk.
 Overall, a cumulative potential but uncertain minor positive effect is identified in relation to flood risk.
 This is expected to be permanent and long-term.

-Sequential Test Profiles for proposed Site Allocations
+4.0 Sequential Test Profiles for proposed Site Allocations

-For these three sites, a profile has been produced to allow further analysis in terms of:

-• Could the proposed site allocation be alternatively located in a site wholly within Flood Zone 1?
+- 4.1 For these two sites, a profile has been produced to allow further analysis in terms of: - Could the proposed site allocation be alternatively located in a site wholly within Flood Zone 1?